A primer on the closure of algebraic complexity classes under factoring: Factoring via Hensel lifting

 \section{Factoring via Hensel lifting}

-Hensel lifting was first introduced by Kurt Hensel in a series of papers \cite{hensel1897, Hen1904, hensel1908theorie, Hen1918}, although an earlier form of it was known to Gau\ss ~\cite{Fre2007}.
-For an element $p$ in a ring $\calR$, Hensel lifting gives a method to compute factorization modulo $p^\ell$ (for any $\ell > 0$) from the factorization modulo $p$.
-The term \emph{lifting} refers to improving the approximation of the factors with each iteration.
-The explicit algorithm has applications in various areas of mathematics, including number theory, and computer algebra.
+Hensel lifting was first introduced by Kurt Hensel in a series of papers \cite{hensel1897, Hen1904, hensel1908theorie, Hen1918}, although an earlier form of it seems to have been known to Gau\ss ~\cite{Fre2007}.
+For an element $p$ in a ring $\calR$, Hensel lifting gives a method to compute factorisation modulo $p^\ell$ (for any $\ell > 0$) from the factorisation modulo $p$.
+The term \emph{lifting} refers to the process of improving the \emph{precision} of the factor, by iteratively refining a coarse factorisation modulo $p$ to modulo higher powers $p^\ell$.